Neovici/nullxlsx/README.md

 document.body.appendChild(xlsx.createDownloadLink('Download test.xlsx'));
 ```

 ### Distributables
 The "dist" directory has three files:

 File | Size (gz) |  Description
 --- | --- | ---
-nullzip.min.js | 4k (1.7k) | Only the zip archive creator
+nullzip.min.js | 4k (1.7k) | ZIP creator only
-nullxlsxonly.min.js | 9.9k (3.3k) | Only the xlsl file creator (the zip parts are in there but not exposed)
+nullxlsxonly.min.js | 9.9k (3.3k) | XLSX creator only (ZIP parts are there but not exposed)
 nullxlsx.min.js | 10k (3.4k) | Both

 ### Development

 Currently this is a node module, only to get closure compiler neatly integrated.

-I seriously doubt this would work with "require"...
+There is a doubt that this works with "require".

-To prepare, just clone then run `yarn`
+Make a clone and then run `yarn` to prepare.

-Edit the files in src/
+Edit the files in src/.

-To compile run `yarn` again
+Compile again by re-running `yarn`.

 #### Tests

-To run tests locally, run `yarn test`
+To run tests locally, run `yarn test`.